turtlebot/turtlebot4-user-manual/changelogs/jazzy.md

 ### General

+- Due to technical limitations, the Create3 firmware only supports FastRTPS or CycloneDDS; changing RMW implementations requires installing the correct firwmare version on the Create3
 - Updated `install.py` to support Jazzy
 - Use `create3_republisher` by default to expose base platform topics from the RPi4
-- Due to technical limitations, the Create3 firmware only supports FastRTPS or CycloneDDS; chaning RMW implementations requires installing the correct firwmare version on the Create3
 - ROS Control changes to use `TwistStamped` messages for velocity control instead of `Twist`
+- Renamed `ignition` and `ign` packages & launch files to use preferred `gz` nomenclature

 ### TurtleBot 4 Packages